sawyer-nye/pascii-py/README.md

 # pascii-py
-Converts jpeg image to ascii art in terminal.
+Converts jpeg image to ascii art in the terminal with Pillow for image processing.

 Prompt/credit for idea: https://robertheaton.com/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/